OnSumo Tools

 How this tool works

-The calculator applies the standard future value formula for periodic contributions: FV = P x (1 + r/n)^(n x t) + PMT x (((1 + r/n)^(n x t) - 1) / (r/n)), where P is your starting principal, PMT is the periodic contribution, r is the annual rate as a decimal, n is compounding frequency per year, and t is years.
+This compound interest calculator is updated for 2026 savings and investment scenarios.
+It applies the standard future value formula for periodic contributions: FV = P x (1 + r/n)^(n x t) + PMT x (((1 + r/n)^(n x t) - 1) / (r/n)), where P is your starting principal, PMT is the periodic contribution, r is the annual rate as a decimal, n is compounding frequency per year, and t is years.
 Monthly compounding (n = 12) means interest is calculated and added twelve times per year; each addition raises the base for the next calculation, producing the exponential curve in the chart.
 The gap between total balance and total contributed is interest earned: money that came from compounding, not from your deposits.

 Worked example